ChrisVilches/Collection-Sync/README.md

 ### Locking mechanism

 Locking mechanism (to prevent multiple devices from synchronizing at the same time) must be implemented by the user.
-The addition of `acquireLock` and `releaseLock` abstract methods to 'SynchronizableCollection' or `Collection` have been proposed.
+The addition of `acquireLock` and `releaseLock` abstract methods to `SynchronizableCollection` or `Collection` have been proposed.

 ### Using it with Vanilla Javascript